freak2geek/backbone-repository/README.md

 The client mode just perform local operations to the model.
 The success callback is only enabled in this mode.

 #### LocalStorage mode (requires Locally extension)
 The LocalStorage mode runs the model operations against LocalStorage.
 Both the success and error callbacks are allowed in this mode.
-For working, it requires [Locally plugin](https://github.com/ozantunca/locally) and the backbone-repository-locally version of the library.
+For working, it requires [Locally plugin](https://github.com/ozantunca/locally) and the "backbone-repository-locally" version of the library.

 #### Custom mode